 The Difference Between Workers Compensation and Filing a Lawsuit

-Workers Compensation is a form of insurance that employers buy to aid their employees when they have fallen ill or have been injured.
-If you are given worker’s compensation, you are technically giving up the right to sue your employer if you are hurt on the job.
+Workers compensation is a form of insurance that employers buy to aid their employees when they have fallen ill or have been injured.
+If you are given worker’s compensation, you are technically giving up the right to sue your employer if you are hurt.

 You can, however, sue your employer if you have experienced the following: